Eastern Suffolk: The Moriches, Mastic Beach, Shirley and Shinnecock Canal

 The easternmost region of the South Shore Estuary includes the villages of Center and East Moriches, Mastic Beach, Shirley, Quogue, Remsenburg, Hampton Bays and the Shinnecock Canal.
 The eastern boundary of the estuary reserve is the canal.
 Unlike its western neighbors, these communities were largely unsettled until the 19th century.
 Prior to that time there was a small Native American settlement that later became the Poospatuck Reservation in Mastic-Shirley.
 However there is a long history of travelers stopping in this region, at the historic Ketcham Inn, constructed in c.
 1693.
 Where much of the landscape was once covered with woodlands, it was removed in the late 1600s and early 1700s, sold to eager New York City house and boat builders.

-During the 18th - and early 19th -century baymen and indigenous peoples harvested clams, scallops and other shellfish, while catching fish using haul seine and gil nets.
+During the 18th and early 19th centuries, baymen and indigenous peoples harvested clams, scallops and other shellfish, while catching fish using haul seine and gil nets.
 Nearby farmers, whose families emigrated from England and Holland, grew produce of various kinds including corn, tomatoes and root crops, primarily for subsistence purposes but also to sell or trade to their neighbors.
 Unlike its western neighbors, a large-scale commercial shellfishing industry did not develop in this region.

 Beginning in the mid-1800s a small number of independent baymen began harvesting and selling shellfish and other marketable species to local residents.
 They also worked as hunting and fishing guides, passing their skills on to their children and their offspring, creating a multi-generational tradition that continues today.
 Within this group there were also duck decoy carvers and boat builders, another cultural remnant that remains part of the region’s identity.